shakes76/PatternAnalysis-2023/recognition/VQVAE_Gabriel_Russell/README.md

 A DCGAN was chosen over a regular GAN for this task due to it's improved performance for image generation as a result of its deep convolutional architecture.
 A DCGAN implements convolutional and convolutional-transpose layers in its generator and discriminator networks respectively. <sup>[4]</sup> Furthermore, DCGAN's have also been found to be more stable during training and have higher image quality when compared to regular GAN's.

 ## Preparing Datatsets
 All dataset classes are created in the *dataset.py* file.
-There are two classes implemented for downloading the OASIS dataset from a specified directory, performing the necessary transforms and creates functions to be called when requiring either the train, validation or test dataloaders.
+There are two classes implemented for downloading the preprocessed OASIS dataset from a specified directory, performing the necessary transforms and creates functions to be called when requiring either the train, validation or test dataloaders.
 This file also includes a class that handles the dataloader required for the DCGAN.
 This class takes in a trained VQVAE model, and returns the encodings of original OASIS training images.

 The following image shows an example of the original OASIS images that was used as training images for the VQVAE model.